nerillosa/amcrest_camera_web-view/README.md

 You need to mount flashdrives with sufficient capacity to hold all the files.
 Files for a whole year amount to around 200 Gbytes.

-The raspberrypi also runs as a web server using nginx where you can scroll through specific days and times and view pics and videos.

 The web application files are located at: /var/www/html.